- Data ONTAP 7

 Does deswizzling take place on offline volumes?

-- No. Starting in Data ONTAP 7.2.4, deswizzler will restart at a checkpoint instead of restarting from the beginning when a block level update is completed in the middle of a deswizzling scan.
+- If a deswizzling operation is interupted by either the volume being brought offline or during a snapmirror update, the deswizzler will restart at a checkpoint instead of restarting from the beginning when a block level update is completed in the middle of a deswizzling scan.

 What if a deswizzler is running on a volume that is not a dedicated SnapMirror destination volume?